How to Create Buyer Personas: A Complete Guide

-A B2B buyer persona is a data-backed profile of a decision-maker or influencer in your target accounts.
-It combines firmographic data, role-specific challenges, and buying behavior to guide who you target and how you engage them.
+A B2B buyer persona is a research-based profile of a specific decision-maker or influencer in your target accounts, combining firmographic data, role-specific challenges, and buying behavior to guide who you target and how you engage them.

-Build personas by analyzing customer commonalities: industry, job title, company size, and age patterns.
+Build personas by analyzing customer commonalities: industry, job title, company size, and patterns across your best-performing accounts.
 Individually, these data points mean little.
-Combined, they reveal your best buyer.
+Combined, they reveal who your best buyer actually is.

 In B2B, buyer personas represent specific roles within a buying committee.
 Unlike B2C personas that focus on individual consumers, B2B personas account for multiple stakeholders involved in a purchase decision.
 You'll need different personas for different roles: the end user who evaluates functionality, the manager who champions the solution internally, and the executive who signs off on budget.